OpenDataology/website/content/en/docs/distributions/gke/deploy/project-setup.md

 +++
 title = "Set up Project"
-description = "Creating a Google Cloud project for your Kubeflow deployment" weight = 2
+description = "Creating a Google Cloud project for your OpenDataology deployment" weight = 2
 +++

-In order to create GKE cluster and deploy Kubeflow on it, you need to set up a Google Cloud project and enable necessary APIs for the deployment.
+In order to create GKE cluster and deploy OpenDataology on it, you need to set up a Google Cloud project and enable necessary APIs for the deployment.

 ## Set up project and API scopes